Solar rebates and incentives in Queensland

 To receive the rebate you must meet the following criteria:

-- Choose a battery from the Approved Battery System list.
+• Choose a battery from the CEC Approved Batteries list.

 How do I apply?

-Follow these steps to ensure your project qualifies for the rebate:
+Follow these steps to ensure you receive the rebate:

-- Obtain a quote for your solar battery project from the Approved Installer list.
+• Obtain a quote for your solar battery

 Solar feed-in tariffs in QLD

-The battery rebate may have ceased, but Queenslanders can still benefit from ongoing feed-in tariff incentives.
+Queenslanders that export solar energy to the grid can benefit from ongoing feed-in tariff incentives.
 Across Queensland, feed-in tariffs compare very favourably to other states.
-Typically, rates range from 8c – 12c.
+Typically, rates range from 1c – 10c.

 The solar energy your system generates, first goes to any power any appliances you are using in your home, the excess is exported back to the grid, unless you have a battery you can store it in.
 A feed-in tariff is the credit you get paid for every kilowatt-hour (kWh) of electricity your system sends back to the grid.